IOTechSystems/integration-test/docs/How-to-run-blackbox-testing.rst

     blackbox-testing_metadata_1 is up-to-date
     Creating blackbox-testing_command_1 ... done

-We can check EdgeX services by command docker ps:
+2. Check the EdgeX services using the **docker ps** command, as shown below:

 .. code-block:: bash